 The adrenaline–cortisol feedback loop

 Cortisol doesn’t act alone.
 It often travels in the same neighborhood as adrenaline.
-If your body has learned to respond to night with vigilance, even small internal cues can trigger a chain reaction:
+If your body has learned to respond to night with vigilance, even small internal cues can trigger a chain reaction.
+This is often experienced physically — like a racing heart or sudden internal activation:

 - Body relaxes → nervous system interprets “loss of control”